Incredible Mini-Moon Destinations That Are Surprisingly Close to Home

 Whether you need a quick getaway before the craziness of the wedding weekend or you only have a few days to travel for the honeymoon, there are tons of options in and around the United States that cut down on travel time while still offering full-fledged romance.
 We've rounded up the most interesting—and surprising—domestic destinations, plus a few easy-to-get-to places in the Caribbean and Mexico, all just a short flight from major U.S. cities.
 The only thing you'll need is a carry-on and your significant other for an abbreviated—but no less memorable—mini-moon in any one of these easy escapes.

 Looking for the perfect mini-moon spot on the East Coast?
-Baltimore, Maryland, is home to a new harbor-facing hotel with cushy amenities and even better views.
-If the charm of New England is more your vibe, head to Washington, Connecticut, for a stay an ultra-romantic country estate-turned-inn and spa, pictured here.
+Head to Washington, Connecticut for an ultra-romantic stay at the Mayflower Inn & Spa, pictured here.
 Should the West Coast be calling your name, sample red wine in Oregon's Willamette Valley, one of the world's most respected regions for Pinot Noir.
 For couples looking for a little more adventure, consider Deer Valley, Utah, where you can ski by day and enjoy après drinks in downtown Park City.

 We didn't forget the sun bums, either.
 Jamaica, the Bahamas, Mexico, and St. Kitts are all easy to travel to from nearly any major city, and, depending on where you call home, you might be able to get there in just two or three hours.